iterative/katacoda-scenarios/get-started/params-metrics-plots/04-add-evaluation-stage.md

 thresholds in an array to plots file.
 In a later step we'll generate a plot showing the change in performance w.r.t. parameters.

+Let's get a diagram of the pipeline:

+`dvc dag --dot | dot -Tpng -o ../pipeline.png`{{execute}}

+and see it using VS Code:

+`pipeline.png`{{open}}

-Now let's run the pipeline to generate first metrics and plots files.
+Now run the pipeline to generate metrics and plots files.

 `dvc repro`{{execute}}

-We can see the generated metric file:
+We can see the generated metrics file:

 `project/scores.json`{{open}}